ccb012100/dev-notes/Vim.md

 ### Manipulate text

-Comands act on the selection
+Commands act on the selection

 ```vim
 <   " dedent